 - to respect the rights of others to hold beliefs different to their own

 - view religion as a joyous experience to be celebrated with music, movement and drama – a living activity in a cross curricular context

 - to aspire to be responsible citizens who make a positive contribution to society

-As well as Christianity, children learn about other faiths and religions.
-Visits are made to places of worship such as a Mosque and Synagogue.
-The children make regular visits to Tackley Parish Church for special events in the church calendar and liturgical teaching.
-These visits take place six times per year and include the major Christian festivals of Harvest, Christmas, Easter and Whitsun.
+These visits take place six times per year and include the major Christian festivals of Harvest, Christmas, Easter and Pentecost.
 We celebrate a variety of religious events across the school including Christmas, Easter, Diwali and our annual Jesus Christ day here at Tackley Primary school.

 Bible Stories: Whole School Focus